FE8Dev/FE8RProject/FE8_arsenals.md

 ## Dark

 A tome that is effective against monsters and heals part of damage dealt to enemy.
+Has MAG and CON scaling.
 Its third version heals 100% of damage dealt to enemy.

 ### Earliest access